The English language, rich and exotic as it is, is also prone to many mistakes in its usage.

 After not eating for two days Jane felt weak.

-On Sunday it well be a week since I started blogging.
+On Sunday it well be a week since I started a stringent keto diet.

 That’s all for today.
-If you work on just these five mistakes, your English written language with radically improved.
+If you work on just these five mistakes, your English written language will radically improve.